cpaswanth551/fastapi-graphql-basics/README.md

-# College and Student Management API
+# GRAPHQL AND FASTAPI IMPLEMENTATION

 ## Overview